Brading railway station

 Brading railway station is a Grade II listed railway station serving Brading on the Isle of Wight, England.
 It is located on the Island Line from Ryde to Shanklin.
-Owing to its secluded countryside location, as well as its single operational platform from 1988 to 2021, it is one of the quietest stations on the island.
+Owing to its secluded countryside location, it is one of the quietest stations on the island.

 History

 The station was opened in 1864 by the Isle of Wight Railway on their initial Ryde-Shanklin line.
 In 1882 it became a junction station, when the Brading-Bembridge branch line opened as part of the Brading Haven reclamation scheme.
 The branch line closed to passengers in 1953 and completely in 1957.

 Under Southern Railway ownership, the passing loop was extended southwards from Brading to Sandown in 1927, forming a second section of double track on the Island Line.

 Brading was one of the last stations on the British Rail network to retain gas lighting, with the fittings converted to mercury vapour usage in 1985.
 As of 2010 some of the fittings were still in use, now using compact fluorescent bulbs.

 Brading signalbox closed on 28 October 1988, and the passing loop at Brading station was removed, meaning that only one platform remained in use.
 This meant trains could no longer run at even 30-minute intervals on the line.
 By 1998 the signal box and branch platforms were very overgrown and the buildings were threatened with demolition.
 In August 2007 Brading Town Council announced a plan to revamp the exterior of the station buildings and former signal box, and have used grants and volunteers to gradually reopen different parts of the station, with the whole of the station and signal box fully opening to the public in March 2010 for the first time in 40 years.
 Both the signal box and main station building are Grade II listed, along with the station building on the east platform, the footbridge, and the station house.

 The current footbridge was installed in the late 1990s, as part of Railtracks Station Regeneration Programme - the original bridge was no longer safe.
 The replacement is an identical copy of the original, which was taken to the McAlpine collection in Oxfordshire.